akapet00/neural-bhte/README.md

-## Bioheat Transfer Equation Solver and Output Uncertainty Analysis
+# 1d-bioheat-transfer

-Code for the ongoing study titled: Numerical Solution and Uncertainty Quantification of Bioheat Transfer Equation Using Neural Network Approach.
+Code for graduate course in The Interaction of the Electromagnetic Field and Human Body.